-Besides, while port governance frameworks are the subject of specific legislation that exclusively addresses the organization of the port sector, they are often shaped either by policy and legislation that more directly relates to other sectors, such as the legislation on corporate governance and public management.
+Besides, while port governance frameworks are the subject of specific legislation that exclusively addresses the organization of the port sector, they are often shaped by policy and legislation that more directly relate to other sectors, such as the legislation on corporate governance and public management.

 Changes in dominant political tenets around the world are also significant.
-On occasion, the confidence in public management eroded.
-Following the financial crisis of 2008, populism gained ground, and port reform became explicitly instigated as part of a wider political strategy to help extricate nations from economic decline or imposed on governments as a condition of bailout packages.
+On occasion, the confidence in public management has been eroded.
+Following the financial crisis of 2008, populism gained ground, and port reform was explicitly instigated as part of a wider political strategy to help extricate nations from economic decline or it was imposed on governments as a condition of bailout packages.
 Cyprus, Greece, and Portugal are examples where recent decisions on port governance have been externally imposed by international institutions monitoring adherence to imposed bailout conditions.

 The introduction of policy and legislation enabling port reform and establishing a new port governance system is the outcome of a long process extending the timeline beyond expectations.
-Reforms have not been subject to delays (Netherlands); in others (France), it took three years to implement transfer to new port entities, and in others (i.e., Brazil, Greece, Italy), the process has been prolonged.
-The cause of delays during the implementation stage systematically remains linked to the embeddedness of ports in specific institutional and economic domains.
+In some countries, such as the Netherlands, reforms have not been subject to delays.
+In France, it took three years to implement transfer to new port entities.
+In other countries (i.e., Brazil, Greece, Italy), the process has been prolonged.
+The cause of delays during the implementation stage is systematically linked to the embeddedness of ports in specific institutional and economic domains.
 This embeddedness results in the institutional divergence between the objectives set at the governmental level and the interests and objectives at the regional/port level.
 In the absence of both local acceptance and a bottom-up perspective on the implementation of port reform, the presence of multilevel organizations and associated interests and motivations may constitute a potential barrier to the successful implementation of a new port governance framework.

 Consequently, there is still very little evidence on best practices in port governance.
 In general terms, the heterogeneity of models and the lack of consistency in the roles of public sector agents and stakeholders precludes a comparative analysis of the outcomes achieved by port reform in relation to the objectives which are set for the reform.
 The middle ground between centralized control and full privatization is extremely complex, and there are no clear and transparent models.
 In Europe, for example, every country does port governance differently.
-For many years, a European Union Common Port Policy had failed to emerge.
-It is only by 2016 that a framework has been adopted, and even this is limited in application to only some port services within the core European ports.
-Like in other parts of the world, the endorsed port governance models relate to national circumstances, traditions, and, frequently, the economic situation of the hosting country.
+For many years, a European Union Common Port Policy failed to emerge.
+It was only in 2016 that a framework was adopted, and even this is limited in application to only some port services within the core European ports.
+As in other parts of the world, the endorsed port governance models relate to national circumstances, traditions, and, frequently, the economic situation of the hosting country.

 - Chapter 3.1 Terminals and Terminal Operators